wilsonte-umich/mdi-suite-template/shiny/shared/session/modules/README.md

 - **module_server.R** - carries the function that defines the module's actions
 - **module_utilities.R** - additional support functions for the module

-Like any R functions, module server functions return a single object that can be used by the calling code.
+Like any R function, module server functions return a single object that can be used by the calling code.
 Typical return values are a list of some combination of reactive objects and method functions to be applied to the component or its data.